zxch3n/loctok/README.md

 # Progress prints to stderr; to silence in scripts, redirect:
 loctok --format json 2>/dev/null

+# Concatenate filtered files and copy to clipboard
+loctok copy                  # from current directory loctok copy path/to/dir      # from a given path

+# Copy with filters and also print the content
+loctok --ext rs,md --hidden copy --show
 ```

 Run `loctok --help` to see all options.